 You should consider all of the above checks carefully.
-If you are unsure of any matter relating to your circumstances, you should speak to your lender and/or ask your professional adviser(s).
+If you are unsure of any matter relating to your circumstances, or (for joint applicants) of the person you're borrowing with, you should speak to your lender and/or ask your professional adviser(s).

-If your Participating Lender takes any action for your home loan to be covered by the FHG - including making FHG Place Reservations or seeking to have a guarantee apply for your home loan - you will need to provide information to them and make declarations.
+If your Participating Lender takes any action for your home loan to be covered by the FHBG - including making FHBG Place Reservations or seeking to have a guarantee apply for your home loan - you will need to provide information to them and make a statutory declaration.

 This information and declarations you make may be investigated at future times.
-You need to be certain that you are giving true and correct information and declarations.
+You need to be certain that you are giving true and correct information and make a true statutory declaration.

-If your information and/or declarations are found to be untrue, incorrect, misleading or false - including at a later time after you have paid a deposit or the full purchase price on your property - there may be significant consequences.
+If your information and/or statutory declaration are found to be untrue, incorrect, misleading or false - including at a later time after you have paid a deposit or the full purchase price on your property - there may be significant consequences.